OpenAgentsInc/onyx/docs/coder-settings.md

    - Ensure required token permissions are granted
    - Check if repository is properly connected
    - Verify active token and repository are set

+4. **Migration Issues**:
+   - If legacy token isn't showing up, try re-entering it
+   - If new tokens aren't working, check active token selection
+   - Verify both legacy and new token storage are properly synced